redhat-openstack/website/source/blog/2017-03-22-the-journey-of-a-service-in-rdo.html.md

 ### 4. Adding deployment support in Packstack

-If you want to make easier for RDO users to evaluate a new service, adding it to [Packstack](https://wiki.openstack.org/wiki/Packstack) is a good idea.
+If you want to make it easier for RDO users to evaluate a new service, adding it to [Packstack](https://wiki.openstack.org/wiki/Packstack) is a good idea.
 Packstack is a puppet-based deployment tool used by RDO users to deploy small proof of concept (PoC) environments to evaluate new services or configurations